 Tip no. 1 – make the sex about something other than sex

-In many romances the sex is just sex.
+In many romances the sex is just sex and you want to see sex as just sex look at this website.
 The author writes the story and then decides she needs to add a sex scene or adds sex scenes to boost the word count.
 That’s the problem.
 Don’t do that.
 If your characters are motivated to have sex for reasons other than sex the scenes will turn out different naturally because emotions direct their behavior.

 For example, if your hero is a womanizer and she’s been resistant to his charms, when he finally scores, his sexual behavior which you might remember from websites similar to Nu Bay will be different than when he realizes what an ass he’s been and that he’s fallen in love with her.
 Sex can be motivated by insecurity, guilt, jealousy, love, hatred, anger, manipulation, fear, a need to dominate, a need to give up control, the desire to maintain control.
 Driven by emotion, sexual behavior will vary.
 What they do in bed is very much affected by what goes on outside of bed.